Kashi Vishwanath Temple : The Heart of Varanasi

 With the current Vishwanath corridor project, the major expansion of the temple is taking place.

 The temple complex is 3600 Sq. feet large with the main temple, group of small shrines and three entry gates in south ( most prominent), north, west direction.

 On the left – Temple of Lakshmi Narayana, Virupaksha Vinayaka is present with Neelkantheswara on the left and Sanichhara Mahadev on the right of the parikrama path.

 On the right – Avimukteshwara Mahadev, Avimukt Vinayaka, Ekadashi Mahadev, and Gauri are present.

 In the northwest corner of the complex – the idol of Aahilyabai Holker is present along with Vighneswara Ganesh, Nikumbheswara, and Kapileswara.

-The responsibility of the temple was carried away by the Mehant Family till the 28 January 1983, after which it was taken over by the Government and a committee of nominated members (Nyasa Parishad) headed by Kashi Naresh took responsibilities of the temple.
+The responsibility of the temple was carried away by the Mehant Family till 28 January 1983, after which it was taken over by the Government and a committee of nominated members (Nyasa Parishad) headed by Kashi Naresh took the responsibility of the temple.

 Vishwanath Temple Aarti Timings

-The daily temple puja routine is consisting of five major aarti rituals:
+The daily temple puja routine consists of five major aarti rituals: